alvonruff/isfdb-preISFDB/README.md

 This repo contains the so-called "awards database" that preceded the original ISFDB.
 This consisted predominately of a set of command line tools that ran on Unix, but also includes a prototype bibliographic tool that emitted some limited HTML.
 These files were thought lost, but were found on a hard drive from an old non-functional Fujitsu Transmeta laptop.
+Work on these files began sometime in 1993, with copyright headers added in 1994, and the newest information in the dbase files from early 1995.

 The files are presented as-was, but with some minor changes so that they can be compiled and run on modern Linux systems:
 * Addition of function declarations